ImangazalievM/Scripto/README.md

 scripto.addInterface("Android", new AndroidInterface(this), config);
 ```

-Do not forget to set an annotation on the method:
+Don't forget to set an annotation on the method:

 ```java
 @JavaScriptSecure